aem-design/aem.design/_manual/060-conventions.md

 ## Style Tags Content Generator

 Compose project contains all of the CSS, JS and Tag YAML files that describe design being developed.
 This subproject is compiled and installed into AEM as a standalone package.
-Tag YAML files is used to specify design language mapping to CSS classes and during compiling Tags content is generated.
+Tag YAML files is used to specify design language mapping to CSS classes, and during compiling Tags content is generated.

-A custom Content Generator is used to generate Tags from YAML file similar to flowing
+A custom Content Generator is used to generate Tags from YAML file similar to flowing.

 ```yaml
 content/_cq_tags/aemdesign/component-style-icon: &component-style-icon